-4.0 Additional Services
+4. Additional Services

-The program will offer the following additional tools and services:
+The Program will offer the following additional tools and services:

-- The GRID Platform creates a streamlined and efficient program process for Aggregators.
-Specific features of this online tool include the ability to test various project scenarios to see how different measure mixes will impact estimated incentives, a standardized way to submit projects for approval, built-in verification steps to ensure submittals are complete, a document upload feature, and ongoing tracking of savings performance and incentives at both the project and Aggregator portfolio level. - Referrals to financing assistance (to include utility or non-utility project financing and state and federal tax incentives) - Demand Response integration, including sign-up bonuses for customers that enroll in a qualified Demand Response program after the GRID-PIH monitoring period has been completed, and promotion of integrated demand side management (IDSM) opportunities (such as SDG&E's Capacity Bidding and Emergency Load Reduction programs, Self-Generation Incentive Program [SGIP] battery storage, Transportation Electrification (TE) opportunities [including vehicle-togrid], and Water-Energy opportunities through local water agencies). - DAC/HTR/Underserved bonuses to promote opportunities in DACs and encourage participation from HTR and Underserved customers - Coordination with other regional programs (SDG&E's Small Business Saver program and Non-Residential Behavioral program as well as San Diego Regional Energy Network's (SDREN) SMB Energy Coach, Market Assess, and Efficient Refrigeration programs) - Customized outreach and technical assistance by Aggregators to identify measures which help customers achieve summer peak and net peak reductions - Partnership with SDG&E's third-party Learning Energy workforce and Resource (LEARN) and Integrated Energy and Education Training (IEET) programs to promote workforce development
+- Referrals to financing assistance (to include utility or non-utility project financing and state and federal tax incentives) - Demand Response integration, including sign-up bonuses for customers that enroll in a qualified Demand Response program after the GRID-Lodging monitoring period has been completed, and promotion of integrated demand side management (IDSM) opportunities (such as SDG&E's Capacity Bidding and Emergency Load Reduction programs, Self-Generation Incentive Program [SGIP] battery storage, Transportation Electrification (TE) opportunities [including vehicle-to-grid], and Water-Energy opportunities through local water agencies) - DAC/HTR/Underserved bonuses to promote opportunities in DACs, and encourage participation from HTR and Underserved customers - Coordination with other regional programs (SDG&E's Small Business Saver program and Non-Residential Behavioral program as well as San Diego Regional Energy Network's (SDREN) SMB Energy Coach and Efficient Refrigeration programs.) - Customized outreach and technical assistance by aggregators to identify measures which help customers achieve summer peak and net peak reductions - Partnership with SDG&E's third-party Learning Energy workforce and Resource (LEARN) and Integrated Energy and Education Training (IEET) programs to promote workforce development.

-5.0 Audits
+5. Audits

-Audits are not an element of the program except in cases where an Aggregator may use them to identify potential measures.
-No audit report is required as part of the program.
+Audits are not an element of the Program except in cases where an Aggregator may use them to identify potential measures.
+No audit report is required as part of the Program.

-6.0 Program Quality Assurance Provisions
+6. Program Quality Assurance Provisions

-The program includes a Quality Assurance Plan (QAP) that describes the methods and processes by which the Mendota Group ensures that the GRID-PIH program produces high-quality outputs, minimizes errors, maintains efficiencies, incorporates continuous improvement, and satisfies participants.
-Each member of the program's staff is considered part of the Quality Assurance Team (QA Team).
+The Program includes a Quality Assurance Plan (QAP) that describes the methods and processes by which Mendota Group ensures that the GRID-Lodging program produces high-quality outputs, minimizes errors, maintains efficiencies, incorporates continuous improvement, and satisfies participants.
+Each member of the Program's staff is considered part of the Quality Assurance Team (QA Team).

-The Implementer's adherence to proven quality standards and established quality assurance (QA) methods drive successful programs and projects.
-The QAP ensures that GRID-PIH:
+Mendota Group's adherence to proven quality standards and established quality assurance (QA)

+methods drive successful programs and projects.
+The QAP ensures that GRID-Lodging:

-- uses well-defined, thoroughly reviewed, and repeatable processes; - produces reliable, predictable, and persistent savings, and - leverages proven measurement and verification (M&V) techniques.
+- Uses well-defined, thoroughly reviewed, and repeatable processes; - Produces reliable, predictable, and persistent savings, and - Leverages proven measurement and verification (M&V) techniques.

 The QA Plan describes the roles, responsibilities, and the policies and procedures that ensure consistency and quality throughout projects.
-These objectives enable the program team to achieve high-quality, measurable results.
+These objectives enable the Program team to achieve high-quality, measurable results.
 The goals and objectives for the QA plan are to:

-- Produce Predictable Results: The QA plan helps ensure that the program produces deliverables and services in an efficient, effective, reliable, and predictable manner and that the program produces consistent results that meet or exceed contractual requirements. - Minimize Errors: The QA plan prevents the introduction of errors into deliverables and services.
+- Produce Predictable Results: The QA plan helps ensure that the Program produces deliverables and services in an efficient, effective, reliable, and predictable manner and that the Program produces consistent results that meet or exceed contractual requirements. - Minimize Errors: The QA plan prevents the introduction of errors into deliverables and services.
 Any identified errors undergo analysis and subsequent action to both correct the error and establish protocols to prevent a repeat.
-This aspect of the QA plan includes the structured approach to pursuing continuous improvement in all aspects of the program. - Document Project Information: The QA plan establishes a structured approach for defining, recording, and storing documentation related to requirements, approvals, reviews, tests, decisions, actions, events, and identified problems. - Ensure High Participant Satisfaction: The QA plan ensures that participants receive the best possible deliverables and services.
-The program conducts participant satisfaction surveys to regularly assess the market's perception of the program, provide early identification of trending issues or problems, and receive feedback that can inform continuous improvement efforts.
+This aspect of the QA plan includes the structured approach to pursuing continuous improvement in all aspects of the Program. - Document Project Information: The QA plan establishes a structured approach for defining, recording, and storing documentation related to requirements, approvals, reviews, tests, decisions, actions, events, and identified problems. - Ensure High Participant Satisfaction: The QA plan ensures that participants receive the best possible deliverables and services.
+The Program conducts participant satisfaction surveys to regularly assess the market's perception of the Program, provide early identification of trending issues or problems, and receive feedback that can inform continuous improvement efforts.
 Surveys are web-based or conducted by email or telephone.
-Survey results are reported quarterly as a program Key Performance Indicator. - Continuously Improve the Program: Information and data collected throughout the program's implementation serve as feedback loops for ongoing efforts to improve program processes.
+Survey results are reported quarterly as a program Key Performance Indicator. - Continuously Improve the Program: Information and data collected throughout the Program's implementation serve as feedback loops for ongoing efforts to improve program processes.